Eloque/GPConnect/README.md

 In the extension options page the server and port for the endpoint can be configured.
 Default is port 7500 and localhost.

 # The API
 The Django project provides a number of endpoints to facilitate interactions with the ChatGPT.
+The API is Dockerized, and can be started with:

+`docker-compose up`

 On the ChatGPT side, for the Chrome extension to receive command send responses.

 * http://127.0.0.1:7500/chatapi/command/
 * http://127.0.0.1:7500/chatapi/response/